College/University Transfer

 General requirements

 In addition to the general and program-specific admission requirements (listed below), you must meet our English language admission requirement and Quantitative and analytical skills requirement.
-If you do not meet these requirements on your college or university work, we may request your high school transcript.
+If you do not meet these requirements on your college or university studies, we may request your high school transcript.

 Application dates and deadlines